zzzprojects/docs/dappertutorial.net/pages/documentations/dapper-contrib/dapper-contrib.md

  - Update: This operation is used to update existing records in a database table.
  - Delete: This operation is used to delete records from a database table.

-Dapper Contrib is simple yet very powerful and makes working with most databases.
+Dapper Contrib is simple yet very powerful and makes working with most databases easier.
 It extends the `IDbConnection` interface with additional CRUD methods.

 ## Installation